shirha/Journey/gen.md

 6D 5D QH AC
 ```

-Each move consists of an array of columns, rows, source and destination. e.g. the 4C to the 5D look like this
+Each move consists of an array of columns, rows, sources and destinations. e.g. the 4C to the 5D look like this

 | src col | src row | dst col | dst row | id  |
 |:-------:|:-------:|:-------:|:-------:|:---:|